avinashbhat/avinashbhat.github.io/_posts/2020-10-04-Contributor-Feedback-on-Usability.md

 </div>
 <br>

-## Limitations and Future Work
+## Discussions and Future Work

-## References for better conceptual understanding
- 1.
+1. **Supporting a Deeper Engagement with a Diverse User Base** The research clearly indicates that developers working on user feedbacks have the best chance of achieving good usability.
+Main problems around this are diverse and sometimes contradictory feedbacks, and not having enough demographic representation.
+Since not a lot of work is done in this field this is a possible research direction.
+Having features that generate use cases from user comments in ITS could be the way to go.

+2. **Promoting Motivation for Usability at the Community Level** One interesting finding, as pointed out by the authors is that organization-supported OSS projects thrive due to an active feedback cycle; volunteer driven projects struggle at this.
+Having usability related tags for both developers and for users to provide feedback in ITSs can help promote a user feedback cycle in OSS.

+3. **Enhancing Tools and Techniques for OSS-Oriented User-Centered Design** that integrate user response in development process can aid the developers massively.
+Static analytic tools can detect usability related issues in the code and help resolve challenges around certain challenges like inconsistent use of UI libraries.

 ## Thoughts
 This survey acutely captures the thoughts of the developers regarding usability while developing a software.
 Any software should be designed around usability.
 Easier and intuitive a software is to use, easier it is to improve the adoption.
 The researchers offer valuable suggestions improve the mindset in developers.

+The results can also be pivoted in such a way, to understand how the valued factors, practises and challenges influence one another.
+For example, the participants that value certain themes and follow certain practises can face a specific set of challenges.
+This model can further be used to course correct and avoid such pitfalls.

 I believe that this paper is relevant to developers, to inculcate a usability-centric mindset.

-The results can also be pivoted in such a way, to understand how the valued factors, practises and challenges influence one another.
-FOr example,
+It also points to a research and development direction for ITSs in terms of having an easier user feedback loops (take note, GitHub!).